Setup

 python -m pip install umami-preprocessing

-On lxplus you may have to use python3
+On lxplus you may have to use python3 instead of just python

 git clone https://github.com/umami-hep/umami-preprocessing.git